nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 * If the holder does not hold any tokens of type `token_id`, the holder's balance is interpreted as zero.
 No token holder can have a negative balance.

-* Core transfer behavior MUST update token balances exactly as the operation parameters specify it.
+* The transfer MUST update token balances exactly as the operation parameters specify it.
 Transfer operations MUST NOT try to adjust transfer amounts or try to add/remove additional transfers like transaction fees.